evolvbits/seedctl/VERIFYING_RELEASES.md

 ✔ SHA-256 verifies **what** you downloaded
 ✔ Reproducible builds verify **how** it was built

-Always verify **before** using this software, and prefer an offline, air‑gapped environment when possible.
+Always verify **before** using this software and prefer an offline, air‑gapped environment when possible.